 Subscribers — outsiders in search of talent top talent and companies keeping tabs on their own workforce — are provided the scores.
 In the case of outsiders, they may use the data to approach talent when they believe that they’re unhappy with their current position.
 On the other hand, current employers may use the data to determine who to prioritize with their retention efforts.

 Why are employees looking to take their talents elsewhere and what can you do about it?

 - Be a good boss: As the saying goes, “People don’t leave jobs, they leave managers.”
 A Gallop survey reported that nearly 50 percent of people have left a job because of management at least once.

 - Offer a healthy work-life balance: You want your employees to be challenged and productive, but it’s essential that you have enough employees to handle the workload.
 A 2017 survey by Kronos and Future Workplace revealed that 46 percent of human resources leaders reported that employee burnout accounts for 20-50 percent of their companies’ turnover.

 - Compensation: It’s usually too late to counteroffer when an employee resigns — and even if he or she does accept the raise, it’s usually only a temporary fix.
 Make sure you’re compensating fairly, and even above market-rate for your top performers.

 - Find a growth path: It’s not your job to help your employees find their calling, but it is your job to grow your company with top talent.
 Your best employees should want to learn and grow with your company — and you should help them do just that when they fit in with your company’s vision and values.

 Communication is essential when dealing with employees—current and future.
 Be honest about your expectations and requirements while hiring — after all, the hiring process is your employees’ first impression of you and your organization.
-With the right hiring policies and employee engagement, you can retain your talent.
+You can retain your talent with the right hiring policies and employee engagement.